supervisely/developer-portal/getting-started/python-sdk-tutorials/images/multiview-images.md

 ## Summary

-In this tutorial, you learned how to upload multiview images to Supervisely using Python SDK and get the advantage of the grouped view in the labeling interface, which allows you to synchronize the view, zooming, panning and labeling of images in one group.
+In this tutorial, you learned how to upload multiview images to Supervisely using Python SDK and get the advantage of the grouped view in the labeling interface, which allows you to label images quickly and efficiently on one screen.
 Let's recap the steps we did:

 1. Create a new project and dataset.
 2. Set multiview settings for the project using the `api.project.set_multiview_settings` method.